The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) came into force in June 2017.

-Implement systems, policies, controls and procedures to address money laundering and terrorist financing risks and meet the requirements under the regulations
+Implement systems, policies, controls and procedures to address money laundering and terrorist financing risks and meet the requirements under the MLR 2017

-You must establish and maintain written policies, controls and procedures to effectively manage and mitigate the money laundering and terrorist financing risks identified in your risk assessment.
-These must be proportionate to the size and nature of your business, approved by senior management, regularly reviewed and updated and communicated internally within your firm.
+You must establish and maintain written policies, controls and procedures to manage and mitigate the money laundering and terrorist financing risks identified in your risk assessment.
+These must be:

 Your policies controls and procedures must cover:

 - your risk management practices

 - the controls you have adopted in accordance with regulation 21 to 24 (or, where appropriate, why you have not adopted those controls)

 - how you conduct customer due diligence

 - monitoring, internally communicating and managing compliance with your firm’s policies controls and procedures

 - the identification and scrutiny of complex and unusually large and unusual patterns of transactions that have no apparent economic or legal purpose and other activities you think are likely to be related to money laundering or terrorist financing